-If you think all laser hair removal is the same, then it’s time to think again!
+If you think all hair removal laser treatment is the same, then it’s time to think again!

 I have been asked a few times the difference and so let’s discuss the simple facts when coming to choose Laser or IPL:

-When it comes to permanent hair removal , IPL will require usually at least double digit amount of treatments, to achieve reasonable results and even then your hoping.
-It has also been known to remove the pigment from the hair, making further treatment impossible.
+When it comes to permanent hair removal, IPL will require usually at least a double-digit amount of treatments, achieve reasonable results, and even then your hoping.
+It has also been known to remove pigment from the hair, making further treatment impossible.

 IPL’s claim to achieve faster treatment times due to their large spot sizes but the Fotona XP works at a much greater speed than an IPL.